Quanta Services (NYSE:PWR) Releases FY 2021 Earnings Guidance

-Quanta Services (NYSE:PWR) issued an update on its FY 2021 earnings guidance on Thursday morning.
+Quanta Services (NYSE:PWR) updated its FY 2021 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $4.320-$4.680 for the period, compared to the Thomson Reuters consensus estimate of $4.420.
 The company issued revenue guidance of $12.20 billion-$12.45 billion, compared to the consensus revenue estimate of $12.21 billion.

-Quanta Services (NYSE:PWR) last posted its quarterly earnings results on Thursday, August 5th.
-The construction company reported $1.06 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.89 by $0.17.
-Quanta Services had a return on equity of 13.29% and a net margin of 4.64%.
-On average, sell-side analysts predict that Quanta Services will post 4.11 EPS for the current year.
+PWR has been the topic of a number of research reports.
+B. Riley lifted their price target on shares of Quanta Services from $84.00 to $92.00 and gave the company a buy rating in a research note on Friday, May 7th.
+Cowen boosted their price target on Quanta Services from $105.00 to $110.00 and gave the company an outperform rating in a report on Monday, August 9th.
+Zacks Investment Research raised Quanta Services from a hold rating to a buy rating and set a $108.00 target price on the stock in a research report on Monday.
+Piper Sandler upped their price target on Quanta Services from $115.00 to $120.00 and gave the stock an overweight rating in a research report on Friday, August 6th.
+Finally, Citigroup boosted their price objective on shares of Quanta Services from $115.00 to $120.00 and gave the stock a buy rating in a research report on Friday, August 6th.
+Two analysts have rated the stock with a hold rating and ten have issued a buy rating to the company’s stock.
+According to MarketBeat, the stock currently has a consensus rating of Buy and a consensus target price of $92.17.

+The firm also recently declared a quarterly dividend, which will be paid on Friday, October 15th.
+Investors of record on Friday, October 1st will be given a dividend of $0.06 per share.
+This represents a $0.24 dividend on an annualized basis and a yield of 0.21%.
+The ex-dividend date of this dividend is Thursday, September 30th.
+Quanta Services’s dividend payout ratio is 7.23%.

-In other Quanta Services news, Director John Michal Conaway sold 3,500 shares of the business’s stock in a transaction dated Thursday, June 17th.
-The stock was sold at an average price of $89.57, for a total transaction of $313,495.00.
-Following the completion of the sale, the director now directly owns 7,226 shares in the company, valued at approximately $647,232.82.
-The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
-Insiders own 1.10% of the company’s stock.
+In other news, Director John Michal Conaway sold 3,500 shares of the business’s stock in a transaction that occurred on Thursday, June 17th.
+The shares were sold at an average price of $89.57, for a total value of $313,495.00.
+Following the completion of the transaction, the director now directly owns 7,226 shares in the company, valued at approximately $647,232.82.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Corporate insiders own 1.10% of the company’s stock.

 A hedge fund recently raised its stake in Quanta Services stock.
-Morgan Stanley boosted its holdings in Quanta Services, Inc. (NYSE:PWR) by 117.3% in the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 754,627 shares of the construction company’s stock after purchasing an additional 407,330 shares during the quarter.
-Morgan Stanley owned approximately 0.54% of Quanta Services worth $68,346,000 as of its most recent SEC filing.
-Institutional investors and hedge funds own 82.18% of the company’s stock.
+Morgan Stanley increased its stake in shares of Quanta Services, Inc. (NYSE:PWR) by 117.3% in the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 754,627 shares of the construction company’s stock after purchasing an additional 407,330 shares during the quarter.
+Morgan Stanley owned approximately 0.54% of Quanta Services worth $68,346,000 at the end of the most recent reporting period.
+82.18% of the stock is owned by institutional investors.

 Quanta Services Company Profile